Assessment & remediation

 A suitably qualified and experienced site contamination consultant should be engaged to assess the site to determine whether there has been any impact to soil or groundwater.

-For further details, including information on appropriate guidelines and the development of a South Australian code of practice, check out underground storage systems.
+For further details, including information on appropriate guidelines and the development of a South Australian code of practice, refer to the Assessment of underground storage systems.

-Remediation is the treatment, containment, removal or management of chemical substances or wastes so that they no longer represent actual or potential risk to human health or the environment, taking into account the current or intended use of the site.
+Remediation is the treatment, containment, removal or management of chemical substances so that they no longer represent actual or potential harm to human health and/or the environment, taking into account the current or intended land use, that is not trivial.
+It also contemplates actual or potential harm to water that is not trivial.

 The majority of remediation methods involve activities on the site, even though the treatment and disposal of materials may occur elsewhere.